 How to make awesome category pages

-Even though taxonomy archives are thus very important, they usually don’t get the love they deserve.
+Even though it’s clear that taxonomy archives are very important, they usually don’t get the love they deserve.
 To make your category pages awesome, you often don’t even have to do that much.
 Just add a bit of introductory content.
 Add some links to that introductory content pointing to the best articles / products in that category.
-This will go a long way to making sure than when a user lands on such a page, he/she doesn’t bounce.
+This will go a long way to making sure that when a user lands on such a page, he/she doesn’t bounce.
 A good archive page should make me want to read / see more, not less of your site.

 This does mean that every category and tag needs to have some custom written text.
 That’s not hard, but it can be a lot of work.
 Nobody said this was going to be easy.